 No. You can check out my interview with Edward Checo of BarStarzz here.
 He stated there loud and clear that they workout strictly through calisthenics.
 Check out the whole interview for details.
 Also there’s BarStarzz DVD coming out soon.
 Check it out.

-Seems nobody likes to train legs nowadays.
-You see people in gyms.
-They can do actually several things there:
+It seems that nobody likes to train legs nowadays.
+People in commercial gyms can do several things:

 – work their biceps

 – work their biceps from different angle

 – work their abz some more with the faith to see them someday and etc.